rpoleski/MulensModel/documents/newfit_checklist.md

     - [DONE] Add source_flux, blend_flux where necessary.
 Add deprecation warnings and fixes for f_source, f_blend.
     - [DONE] q_flux --> flux_ratio
-- put deprecated keywords back in documentation with comment about deprecation and alternatives.
+- [DONE] put deprecated keywords back in documentation with comment about deprecation and alternatives.
 - [DONE] Remove Fit class (replaced with a deprecation error)